HYWuCharles/TypeTest/README.md

 - Change some words in words.txt to British spelling

-- Improve algorithm to count words input amount and blank space handling (Now you can split two words with multiple space but will only be counted as two words)
+- Improve algorithm to count words input amount and blank space handling (Now you can split two words with multiple space but will only be counted as two words, in the previous version it will be counted as more than two words)